Public (NASDAQ: IBKR) — Peterffy retains majority control

 Phase 1: Market Making (1978-1997)

-— Built technology and capital as an electronic market maker.
+Built the technology and the capital base as an electronic market maker, learning execution at the microsecond level on its own book.

 Phase 2: Professional Brokerage (1997-2018)